 These landowners have given up rights to logging timber in exchange for the opportunity to sell rainforest carbon offsets as a way of generating revenue for local economic development.
 This project also provides governance and management support and capacity building for community enterprise at Drawa.
 This is to help the Drawa landowners manage the rainforest conservation project and develop spin-off community businesses - the first of which is a community business producing and selling rainforest honey.

 The Drawa landowners have protected the 4,120 ha area through a conservation lease.
-This project project produces 18,800 carbon credits annually, and issued its first batch of credits in Q1 2018.
+This project project produces 18,800 carbon credits annually.

 The Drawa Rainforest Conservation Project underwent project development between 2012 and 2015 with funding from the European Union.
 This involved a lengthy process of landowner consultation and participation, methodology design and validation, and project design, development, implementation and monitoring.
 This project is undergoing the final stages of validation auditing for its first issuance carbon offsets.
 The project and its carbon offsets are certified to the Plan Vivo Standard - the world's leading community-based, fair-trade styled rainforest carbon standard.
 Scroll down to access technical documents.

 Audited by CPMA International (Sweden) using auditors experienced in the CDM and VCS Standards.
 Its carbon offsets were issued by Markit Environmental Registry in London (the world's leading environmental registry).